Skip to content

 Why it matters

 Static Assets collapses the distinction.
 From the platform’s perspective, everything is now a Worker.
 Pages becomes a special case: a Worker without server-side code, accessed through the older deploy flow.
-The Workers SDK gets all the new features first (Containers, AI bindings, more flexible KV/D1 integration); Pages catches up later or doesn’t catch up at all.
+The Workers SDK gets all the new features first (Containers, AI bindings, more flexible KV/D1 integration); Pages catches up later or does not catch up at all.

 Officially, Pages is not deprecated.
 Cloudflare has been careful with that messaging.
 Unofficially, Workers is now the recommended path for new projects, and the migration guide for existing Pages projects is published as part of the announcement.